es-clip/es-clip.github.io/draft.md

 Formally, the parameter space remains the same, but the fitness is calculated as the cosine distance between the text prompt and the rendered canvas, both encoded by CLIP.
 Since the model is given more freedom to decide what to paint, this problem is arguably a much harder yet more interesting problem than fitting concrete images in the previous section.

 In <span style="color:#FF6C00">Figure: ES and CLIP fit the concept represented in text prompt</span> earlier in the text,  we show the evolution result and process of fitting abstract concept represented as text prompt, using 50 triangles and running evolution for $2,000$ steps.
+We found that unlike fitting a concrete images, $2,000$ steps is enough for fitting a concept to converge.
 Our method could handle text prompts ranging from a single word to a phrase, and finally, to a long sentence, even though the task itself is arguably more challenging than the previous one.
 The results show a creative art concept that is abstract, not resembling a particular image, yet correlated with humans' interpretation of the text.
 The evolution process also demonstrates iterative adjustment, such as the human shape in the first two examples, the shape of castles in Disney World, as well as in the final example, the cooperate-themed headquarters.